solliancenet/ica-wbs/Whiteboard design session/design-challenge-guide-facilitator.md

 |   |   |
 |   |   |

-# \[insert workshop name here\] whiteboard design session trainer guide
+# Financial Services Modernization design challenge session facilitator guide

 ## Step 1: Review the customer case study

--   Check in with your table participants to introduce yourself as the trainer
+-   Check in with your table participants to introduce yourself as the facilitator

 -   Ask, "What questions do you have about the customer case study?"

--   Briefly review the steps and timeframes of the whiteboard design session
+-   Briefly review the steps and timeframes of the design challenge session

 -   Ready, set, go!
 Let the table participants begin.